HeRAMS-WHO/herams-backend/docs/index.rst

 Infrastructure
 ~~~~~~~~~~~~~~

-The **Infrastructure** page, displays a descriptive analysis, including:
+The **Infrastructure** page displays a descriptive analysis, including:

 * a map to spot the distribution and number of health facilities by type;
 * doughnut charts to illustrate **Mo** des of **S** ervice **D** elivery (**MoSD**s) by type as well as the modality of the building structure (permanent vs. temporary); and